Milnor fibre boundary of a non-isolated surface singularity: First examples of graphs of , and

 \noi The multiplicity system of the open book decomposition $(\partial F,V_g)$ is given by:

 \end{example}

-\begin{example}\labelpar{221b} Assume that $f=x^2y+z^2$ and $g=x+y$, cf. (\ref{221}).
-Then, by the main algorithm and plumbing calculus we get that the (minimal) plumbing graph of $\partial F$ consists of a unique vertex with genus zero and Euler number $-4$, i.e. $\partial F$ is the lens space $L(4,1)$.
-Moreover,
+\begin{example}\labelpar{221b} Assume that $f=x^2y+z^2$ and $g=x+y$, cf. \ref{221}.
+Then, by the Main Algorithm and plumbing calculus we get that the (minimal) plumbing graph of $\partial F$ consists of a unique vertex with genus zero and Euler number $-4$, i.e. $\partial F$ is the lens space $L(4,1)$.
+Moreover, \ix{cutting edge}\ix{gluing tori}\ix{Main Algorithm}\ix{Milnor!fiber!boundary}

 and